Fun Exercises For The Elderly

 My Dad is a real champ when it comes to knowing exercises for the elderly.
 Some of them he devised himself and has been doing for years.
 Others are movements I taught him and we do together.
 Both of us are a bit home bound right now – he is elderly, and I'm a full-time caregiver.
 So it's not easy for me to get out on a regular basis for classes.

-This has led me to put together an overall routine of exercises for the elderly that are used, actually, by both me and Dad to do at home, drawing on resources and ideas from many areas – including a few from yoga.
+This has led me to put together an overall routine of exercises that are used, actually, by both me and Dad to do at home, drawing on resources and ideas from many areas – including a few from yoga.
+For many people and caregivers, exercises can also be great

-I have to admit Dad is somewhat of an unusual guy for his age.
-He's now 96 and completely ambulatory, needing neither a cane nor walker; although he has both and may use them if he is going somewhere unfamiliar.
+I have to admit Dad is somewhat of an unusual guy for his age -- even at 96, completely ambulatory, needing neither a cane nor walker.
+But he has both and may use them if he is going somewhere unfamiliar.
 He has made a point of exercising all of his limbs and joints over the decades to keep himself that way.
 He also has zero arthritis or pain anywhere.

 Dad's particular daily routine involves: rotating or moving all of his joints and limbs; walking paces around the house or outdoors; pulling exercise bungee cords tied to the sides of his chair for his arms; lifting 5 pound weights from his chair (as he is doing in the photo to the right); going up and down the stairs (with me) twice daily; gentle knee bends; various leg stretches; simple chair yoga movements with me.